Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

-Welcome to Taipy's Movie Genre Selector demo, where we introduce the exciting features of our AI-powered platform.
+Welcome to Taipy's Movie Genre Selector demo, where we introduce the features of our AI-powered platform.
 In this demonstration, we will provide an overview and explanation of how our Genre Selector demo works, showcasing how you can use Taipy to explore and choose movie genres effortlessly.

-# Understanding the Movie Genre Selector
-The Movie Genre Selector is a user-friendly tool designed to make it easy to explore and pick movie genres.
-This demo is powered by Taipy's innovative technology, creating an enjoyable and informative experience for movie enthusiasts.

-# The Movie Genre Selector Demo
-Discovering Movie Genres
+# Discovering Movie Genres
 Taipy's Genre Selector makes it easy for users to explore a diverse array of movie genres.
 Through our user-friendly interface, you can smoothly navigate through various genres, including action, comedy, drama, and science fiction.
 This feature is ideal for individuals looking